akondrahman/akondrahman.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am Akond, an assistant professor in the [Department of Computer Science](https://www.tntech.edu/engineering/programs/csc/index.php) at [Tennessee Tech University](https://www.tntech.edu/).
-I am also a faculty associate at [CEROC](https://www.tntech.edu/ceroc/).
+I am Akond, an assistant professor in the [Department of Computer Science and Software Engineering (CSSE)](https://www.eng.auburn.edu/comp/) at [Auburn University](https://eng.auburn.edu/).

 Research Interests
 ======
 My research interests are in software engineering focused on DevOps and Secure Software Development.
 I rely on a wide range of techniques, such as constraint solving, model checking, program analysis, qualitative analysis, and statistical methods to pursue my research goals.
+My research is supported by the U.S. National Science Foundation (NSF).

 Academic Achievements